Doctor Who: Spoofs and cultural references

 Community as Inspector Spacetime, The Simpsons and The Big Bang Theory.
 As part of the 50th-anniversary programmes, former Fifth Doctor Peter Davison directed, wrote, and co-starred in the parody The Five(ish) Doctors Reboot, which also starred two other former Doctors, Colin Baker and Sylvester McCoy, and had cameo appearances from cast and crew involved in the programme, including showrunner Steven Moffat and Doctors Paul McGann, David Tennant, and Matt Smith.

-The Doctor in his fourth incarnation has been represented on several episodes of The Simpsons and Matt Groening's other animated series Futurama.
-A fan of Doctor Who since childhood, Groening favours Tom Baker's fourth Doctor, with Simpsons writer Ron Hauge stating, "There are several Doctor Who actors but Tom Baker is the one we always go with."

 There have also been many references to Doctor Who in popular culture and other science fiction, including Star Trek: The Next Generation ("The Neutral Zone") and Leverage.
-In the Channel 4 series Queer as Folk (created by later Doctor Who executive producer Russell T. Davies), the character of Vince was portrayed as an avid Doctor Who fan, with references appearing many times throughout in the form of clips from the programme.
-In a similar manner, the character of Oliver on Coupling (created and written by Steven Moffat) is portrayed as a Doctor Who collector and enthusiast.
+In the Channel 4 series Queer as Folk (created by later Doctor Who executive producer Russell T Davies), the character of Vince was portrayed as an avid Doctor Who fan, with references appearing many times throughout in the form of clips from the programme.
+In a similar manner, the character of Oliver on Coupling (created and written by later Doctor Who executive producer Steven Moffat) is portrayed as a Doctor Who collector and enthusiast.
 References to Doctor Who have also appeared in the young adult fantasy novels Brisingr and High Wizardry, the video game Rock Band, the Adult Swim comedy show Robot Chicken, the Family Guy episodes "Blue Harvest" and "420", and the game RuneScape.
 It has also been referenced in Destroy All Humans!
 2, by civilians in the game's variation of England, and multiple times throughout the Ace Attorney series.
+It has been featured in Good Omens through the first Doctor Who Annual.

 Doctor Who has been a reference in several political cartoons, from a 1964 cartoon in the Daily Mail depicting Charles de Gaulle as a Dalek to a 2008 edition of This Modern World by Tom Tomorrow in which the Tenth Doctor informs an incredulous character from 2003 that the Democratic Party will nominate an African-American as its presidential candidate.

-The word "TARDIS" is an entry in the Shorter Oxford English Dictionary, and the iOS dictionary.
+The word "TARDIS" is an entry in the Shorter Oxford English Dictionary.

-Museums and exhibitions

-There have been various exhibitions of Doctor Who in the United Kingdom, including the now closed exhibitions at: